 02. Break down tasks

 Procrastination hits when your available time stretches generously into the distance – something easily overcome by breaking down tasks.

-When illustrator Stephen Cheetham created 50 illustrations for the NSPCC in a month, he kept on top by engineering false deadlines, policed by Skype feedback sessions every Monday and Thursday with the client.
+When illustrator Stephen Cheetham (opens in new tab) created 50 illustrations for the NSPCC in a month, he kept on top of the project by engineering false deadlines, policed by Skype feedback sessions every Monday and Thursday with the client.

 "If there wasn't a schedule or my client didn't want to work like that it could have been quite stressful," says Cheetham.

 Cheetham's SAS-style regime was aided by a vital hack: a piece of software called Things (opens in new tab).
 A task management app (check out Huddle (opens in new tab), Quire (opens in new tab) too), Things allows you to schedule tasks by project, which it then organises into daily to-do lists.

 "I recently worked on some packaging for M&S," Cheetham explains.
 "That project is now done, but I've set a reminder to chase the invoice, to ask for images and to send a mailout once I've received those images."

 Many of these programs have a free trial period, so you can test which suits your way of working before paying the full fee.
 "It doesn't allow me time to stop and wander off," adds Cheetham.

 Bad habits are hard to break, so sometimes self-sabotage is the only way.
 Downloadable apps like SelfControl (opens in new tab) block your blacklisted websites even if you restart or delete the app.